Submitted by Anatoli Stoyanovski on Thu, 06/25/2015 - 14:41

 About the Aurora Humanitarian Initiative

-On behalf of the survivors of the Armenian Genocide and in gratitude to their saviors, an Aurora Prize Laureate will be honored each year between 2015 and 2023 (in remembrance of the eight years of the Armenian Genocide 1915-1923) with a US$100,000 grant as well as the unique opportunity to continue the cycle of giving by nominating organizations that inspired their work for a US$1,000,000 award.
-Recipients will be recognized for the exceptional impact of their actions on preserving human life and advancing humanitarian causes.
+preserving human life and advancing humanitarian causes in the face of adversity.
+On behalf of the survivors of the Armenian Genocide and in gratitude to their saviors, an Aurora Prize Laureate is being honored each year between 2015 and 2023 (in remembrance of the eight years of the Armenian Genocide 1915-1923) with a US$100,000 grant as well as the unique opportunity to continue the cycle of giving by nominating organizations that inspired their work for a US$1,000,000 award.

 The Aurora Humanitarian Index is a special survey that examines public perceptions of major humanitarian issues.
 It explores the international public’s attitudes toward both responsibility and effectiveness of humanitarian intervention, as well as the motivations that urge people to intervene on behalf of others.

-The annual survey is conducted across multiple countries and its findings are presented during the Aurora Dialogues, an international platform for discussions among leading experts in the humanitarian community, as part of a weekend of events culminating with the presentation of the Aurora Prize for Awakening Humanity.
+The annual survey is conducted across multiple countries and its findings are presented each year during the Aurora Dialogues, an international platform for discussions among leading experts in the humanitarian community.

 The 100 LIVES Initiative was launched in March 2015 to commemorate the centennial anniversary of the Armenian Genocide, in which the overwhelming majority of the Armenian population perished.
 Those who survived did so thanks to the benevolent intervention of institutions and individuals – often strangers.
 In recognition of their humanity and courage, 100 LIVES seeks and shares the stories of Armenian Genocide survivors, their saviors and their descendants.
 Each story captures the unique transformation of each victim to a valuable contributor to society.